$166 Find Cheap Flights from Washington, D.C. to Berkeley - Compare and Save

 • What’s the cheapest day of the week to fly between Washington, D.C. and Berkeley?

-Consider leaving on a Sunday and avoid Mondays if you are looking for the best rates.
-For your return to Washington, D.C., you’ll find the best rates on Mondays and the most expensive ones on Wednesdays.
+Consider leaving on a Friday and avoid Sundays if you are looking for the best rates.
+For your return to Washington, D.C., you’ll find the best rates on Fridays and the most expensive ones on Saturdays.

 • How does KAYAK find such low prices on flights from Washington, D.C. to Berkeley?